parksb/campus-life/dgmd318-immersive-media-programming/note.md

 - Weak AR: imprecise tracking, limited interactivity, ...
 - Strong AR: accurate tracking, seamless integration with real world, ...
 - MR: Mixed Reality
-  - Virtual content can be placed onto the real world through spatial awareness.
+  - Virtual content can be placed onto the real world through **spatial awareness**.
 - HUD, Headset, Handheld AR, Public space AR, Location-based AR, ...
+- **SLAM(Simultaneous Localization and Mapping) technology analyzes the sensor input of a mobile device and creates points and planes that represent the real world environment.**
 - Anchors:
-  - World space: the coordinate space where the camera and the virtual objects are locaated.
+  - **World space: the coordinate space where the camera and the virtual objects are locaated.**
-  - Pose: represents an object's position and orientation in world space.
+  - **Pose: represents an object's position and orientation in world space.**
 - A good AR experience not only tracks the position of the virtual objects, but also changes their transform according to the user's position.
+- Immersive experiences depdend on realistic occlusion and lighting.

 ### AR Foundation and AR Project Setup

+- Unity has a plug-in framework called XR SDK that allows XR device manufacturers to integrate their XR libraries into Unity.
 - AR Foundation: provides tools to create multi-plataform AR application in Unity.
-- XR Origin: represents the center of world space in AR, MR and Vr applications.
+- **XR Origin: represents the center of world space in AR, MR and VR applications.**
-- AR Session: controls the lifecycle of an AR application.
+- **AR Session: controls the lifecycle of an AR application.**
+- Tracked Pose Driver, AR Camera Manager, AR Camera Background

 ### Trackables and Image Tracking